Frederick Lugard, 1st Baron Lugard: Honours

 Lugard was appointed a Companion of the Order of the Bath (CB) in 1895.
 He was knighted as a Knight Commander of the Order of St Michael and St George (KCMG) in the 1901 New Year Honours and raised to a Knight Grand Cross (GCMG) in 1911.
 He was appointed to the Privy Council in the 1920 New Year Honours.
 In 1928 he was further honoured when he was elevated to the peerage as Baron Lugard, of Abinger in the County of Surrey.

 The Royal Geographical Society awarded him the Founder's Medal in 1902 for persistent attention to African geography.

 A bronze bust of Lugard, created by Pilkington Jackson in 1960, is held in the National Portrait Gallery, London.

+Lugard Road on Victoria Peak in Hong Kong, China is named after him.

 Personal life

-Lugard married, on 10 June 1902, Flora Shaw, daughter of Major-General George Shaw, and granddaughter of Sir Frederick Shaw, 3rd Baronet.
+Lugard married on 10 June 1902 Flora Shaw, daughter of Major-General George Shaw, and granddaughter of Sir Frederick Shaw, 3rd Baronet.
 She was a foreign correspondent for The Times and coined the place name Nigeria.
 There were no children from the marriage.
-She died in January 1929; Lugard survived her by sixteen years and died on 11 April 1945, aged 87.
+She died in January 1929.

+Lugard survived her by sixteen years and died on 11 April 1945, aged 87.
 Since he was childless, the barony became extinct.
 He was cremated at Woking Crematorium.